Is there some law, somewhere, that dictates that business presentations must be bad?

 They teach you “How to give a speech” or “How to introduce yourself.”
 But you don’t have the opportunity to engage in a complex group business presentation.

 For most of your professors, presenting is secondary.
 This makes sense, as each faculty has a specialty or functional discipline he or she is charged with teaching.

-It is the same in the corporate world.
+It’s the same in the corporate world.
 Your presenting woes are the same woes that scourge the American business landscape.

-The Business Ritual in Corporate America
+The Malaise in Corporate America

 Busy slides with tiny letters.